josedialpad/dialtone/README.md

 ## Install Dialtone via NPM

-To add Dialtone into your project, you can install it via NPM:
+To add Dialtone into your project, you can install it with NPM:

 ```
 npm install --save-dev @dialpad/dialtone